jwmathis/fortran_calculator/README.md

 The calculator supports the basic arithmetic operations: addition, subtraction, multiplication, and division.
 Users are able to input complex numbers in standard mathematical notation, rectangular (Cartesian) notation, or use it as a regular calculator for real numbers only.

 ## Features
-* Add, Subtract, Divide, Mulitply, and Exponentiate real numbers and complex numbers
+* Add, Subtract, Divide, Mulitply, Exponentiate, and find the complex conjugate of real numbers and complex numbers
 * Input numbers in mathematical complex number notation and rectangular (Cartesian) notation
 * Complex number output is formatted based on your input